jonatasoc/nlw_moveit/README.md

 This idea for the project came from the [Rocketseat](https://rocketseat.com.br/) guys, on the first NLW (Next Level Week) of 2021.
-The goal of this project is to put in moviment someone that works for a long period in front of a computer.
-Movit uses the gamification conecpt and with it you can set a time to remember you to exercise, like the Pomodoro technique.
+The goal of this project is to put in moviment someone that works for a long period in front of a computer. moveit uses the gamification conecpt and with it you can set a time to remember you to exercise, like the Pomodoro technique.
 If you done the exercise, your XP level will be increasing, and can share it with your friends.

 # :rocket: Features